chartchuo/dart-nats/README.md

 # Dart-NATS
 A Dart client for the [NATS](https://nats.io) messaging system.
 Design to use with Dart and flutter.

+## API Change
+To support Flutter Web.
+We change transport from socket to WebSocket and also change API call

 ## Dart Examples:

 Run the `example/main.dart`: